kinsomicrote/jioke.me/src/_notes/2020-01-20-opportunities-abound.md

 ---

-There is a subtle message of the mentality of abundance in today's sermon in The Covenant Nation by Pastor Poju.
+There is a subtle message of the mentality of abundance in yesterday's sermon in The Covenant Nation by Pastor Poju.
 It's rooted in his teaching about there being two seasons; the day and night seasons, which can also be referred to as the summer and winter seasons, or the harvest and planting seasons.

 When one misses the chance of doing the hard work of sowing during the season of planting, that person is bound to be in severe conditions during the harvest season.
 In thinking about opportunities, especially in this part of the world, we tend to believe that opportunities only come to an individual once in a lifetime.
-As such people become devasted when it's evident that they have missed an opportunity that looks like it was a *once in a lifetime opportunity*.
+As such, people become devasted when it's evident that they have missed an opportunity that looks like it was a *once in a lifetime opportunity*.
 However, that is not the case.

 What the individual who has missed an opportunity to sowing needs to do is to get himself ready for the next season of planting.
 Bringing that into our daily life, that you missed the opportunity to partake in the wave that made lots of people millionaires in the banking sector does not mean you cannot get another opportunity.
 This does not negate the need to always do the hard work required to benefit in the next wave of opportunities.